-The trust is a Delaware statutory trust created under a trust agreement dated as of July 29, 2005.
+The trust is a Delaware statutory trust.

-The only activities of the trust that are currently permitted are acquiring, owning and managing the trust student loans and the other assets of the trust, issuing and making payments on the notes, entering into any required swap agreements or potential future interest rate cap agreements and other related activities.
-See "The Trust- General" in this free-writing prospectus.
+The only activities of the trust that are currently permitted are acquiring, owning and managing the trust student loans and the other assets of the trust, issuing and making payments on the notes, entering into any required swap agreements or potential future interest rate cap agreements and making payments thereunder and other related activities.
+See "The Trust-General" in this free-writing prospectus.

-Navient Funding, LLC (formerly known as SLM Funding LLC), as depositor, after acquiring the student loans from one of VG Funding LLC ("VG Funding") or Navient Credit Finance Corporation (formerly known as SLM Education Credit Finance Corporation) ("Navient CFC") under separate purchase agreements, sold them to the trust on the closing date under a sale agreement (we sometimes refer to Navient CFC and VG Funding as the "sellers").
+Navient Funding, LLC, as depositor, after acquiring the student loans from one of VG Funding LLC ("VG Funding") or Navient Credit Finance Corporation (formerly known as SLM Education Credit Finance

+Corporation) ("Navient CFC") under separate purchase agreements, sold them to the trust under a sale agreement (we sometimes refer to Navient CFC and VG Funding as the "sellers"), each dated as of the closing date.
 The depositor is a limited liability company of which Navient CFC is the sole member.
-Chase Bank USA, National Association, as interim eligible lender trustee, initially held legal title to the student loans for the depositor under an interim trust arrangement prior to their transfer to the trust and then as eligible lender trustee for the benefit of the trust under the trust agreement.
-Deutsche Bank Trust Company Americas now serves as successor interim eligible lender trustee for the depositor and successor eligible lender trustee on behalf of the trust.
+Chase Manhattan Bank USA.
+National Association. as interim eligible lender trustee, initially held legal title to the student loans for the depositor under an interim trust arrangement prior to their transfer to the trust and then as eligible lender trustee for the benefit of the trust under the trust agreement.
+Deutsche Bank Trust Company Americas now serves as successor interim eligible lender trustee on behalf of the depositor and successor eligible lender trustee on behalf of the trust.